-In addition to, and (according to Enlightenment thought) in contrast to, his portrayal as connected to nature, the Creature is a very human, emotional, and often sympathetic character.
+In addition to, and (according to Enlightenment thought) in contrast to his portrayal as connected to nature, the Creature is a very human, emotional, and often sympathetic character.
 Despite his young age, he is just as eloquent as his creator and is almost as emotional, often waxing poetic about his misery (Shelley 114).
 He often acts more morally “human” than the people he meets—he refrains from retaliation when he is attacked by Felix (a young farmer whose house he stays in for some time) and when he saves a young girl only to be shot by her male companion (Shelley 110; 115).
 In both of these cases, he acts kindly and mercifully and is attacked without provocation by humans who judge him unfairly.
 This portrayal of the Creature as physically non-European, self-educated, and yet undoubtedly human, can be applied to the natives in places such as South America that Europeans often encountered on journeys of exploration.
 Just like the Creature, the natives are judged on their appearance and their lifestyle, without regard to innate intelligence and despite their different upbringing.
 Since they are not (in general) permitted to live in European civilization, the only place they can live is in the state of nature.
 For the indigenous peoples, this is their home, but for the Creature, it is somewhere he is forced to go, living in the wild like he is a “savage” himself.
 Due to this parallel between the idea of “other” and nature, Shelley places the Creature in the same environment as native peoples—wilderness: be it the mountains of Switzerland where he takes refuge from the judgement of society, or the “vast wilds of South America”, where the Creature declares he will travel with the female counterpart he asks Victor to make for him (Shelley 120).
 The Creature himself appears to see his own connection to nature as a human quality, calling his plan to live in South America “peaceful and human” (Shelley 120).
 Shelly’s inclusion of this idea in her portrayal of the Creature implies that she herself sees natural connection as a human quality, which contradicts the Enlightenment thought that justifies racism against native peoples.